pawlowski-ai/JungAI/README.md

 ## Project Overview

 **JungAI** is a specialized AI-powered application designed to provide in-depth dream analysis based on the principles of Carl Gustav Jung’s depth psychology.
-The app leverages Google’s Gemini LLM (Large Language Model) via a secure API wrapper, offering users nuanced, multi-layered interpretations of their dreams while enforcing strict safety and content moderation protocols.
+The app leverages Google’s Gemini via a secure API wrapper, offering users nuanced, multi-layered interpretations of their dreams while enforcing strict safety and content moderation protocols.

 This project demonstrates advanced skills in AI integration, prompt engineering, and secure application design, with a particular focus on red teaming and abuse prevention.